biaperass/ICP_Merging_Meshlab/README.md

 1) Select **Model1** in the Layer Dialog.
 2) Select **Points** in the Tool Bar (or in the Layer Dialog)
 3) Select **Vert** for shading
 4) Select **User-Def** for color.
 Select the little color square to choose a color.
-We impose red color to evidence the erosion parts.
+We impose red color to evidence the missing parts.

    mettere foto finestra di dialogo